opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/README.md

 ## Customising your Sender Details

 You can customise the sender field when creating your campaign in step 1.
-The email will be received by recipients as “_`Your agency name`_` `` ``via Postman `”, with the default sender email address for all Postman campaigns being `donotreply@mail.postman.gov.sg.`
+The email will be received by recipients as “_`Your agency name`_` `` ``via PostmanSG `”, with the default sender email address for all PostmanSG campaigns being `donotreply@mail.postman.gov.sg.`

 You can also choose to send a copy of each email that each recipient in your contact list receives, by clicking on the "`BCC to me`" checkbox.
 This will send a copy of each email to your inbox.